dlang-community/awesome-d/README.md

 * [Programming in D](http://ddili.org/ders/d.en/index.html) - A very detailed book about programming in D by Ali Çehreli  covering many areas of the language.
 Has a free online version and is suitable for beginners.
 * [D Cookbook](http://www.packtpub.com/application-development/d-cookbook) - A recipe-packed reference guide filled with practical tasks that are concisely explained to develop and broaden the user's abilities with the D programming language. by Adam D. Ruppe.
 Here is an interesting [review of the book](http://www.bfilipek.com/2014/08/review-of-d-cookbook.html).
 * [Learning D](https://www.packtpub.com/application-development/learning-d) - This book is intended for those with some background in a C-family language who want to learn how to apply their knowledge and experience to D. (...)
 This book will help you get up to speed with the language and avoid common pitfalls that arise when translating C-family experience to D.
+* [D Web Development](https://www.packtpub.com/web-development/d-web-development) - Whether you are new to the world of D, or already have developed applications in D, or if you want to leverage the power of D for web development, then this book is ideal for you.

 ## Tutorials
 *D related tutorials.*